Skip to main content

 Discover how to replace the fuel filter on your car with our new one-job manuals!

-There are two main types of fuel filter, both of which work in the same way: fuel is passed through a filtration medium (often made from a special paper) that catches any contamination.
+There are two main types of fuel filter, both of which work in the same way: the fuel is passed through a filtration medium (often made from a special paper) that catches any contamination.

 Bear in mind that many newer cars don't actually have a filter and simply rely on a strainer that's attached to the fuel pump, both located in the tank.
 These are only meant to be replaced if the pump goes bad.
 So if you can't find yours – don't panic!